dguo/dannyguo.com/content/blog/remap-caps-lock-to-escape-and-control.md

 ## Windows

-I use [AutoHotkey](https://www.autohotkey.com/) with a script from this [Stack Exchange answer](https://superuser.com/a/581988/922801).
+I use [AutoHotkey](https://www.autohotkey.com/) with a script from this [Super User answer](https://superuser.com/a/581988/922801).
 Save it as a text file with a `.ahk` extension.
 To run it, just double click the file after you install AutoHotkey.
 To automatically run it whenever you log in, add a shortcut to the script to your [Startup